 Some tax preparers told us they are uncomfortable asking the probing, sometimes sensitive questions necessary to meet the due diligence knowledge requirement.

-For example, you could use the Form 886-H-EIC and/or the 886-H-EIC (Spanish Version), Documents You Need to Prove You Can Claim an Earned Income Credit on the Basis of a Qualifying Child or Children.
+For example, you could use the Form 886-H-EIC and/or the 886-H-EIC (Spanish Version), Documents You Need to Send to Claim the Earned Income Credit on the Basis of a Qualifying Child or Children for Tax Year 2019.
 Review the document with your client, showing the client the legal requirements a qualifying child must meet.
 Then, confirm with your client if they have or can get the supporting documents.
 Also, advise your clients to keep these important supporting documents for the three years after the due date of the return in case the IRS audits the tax return.

 Other Forms 886 and 14815, you may find useful in preparing your client's returns:

 - Form 886-H-HOH, 886-H-HOH (Spanish Version).
 Supporting Documents To Prove Head of Household Filing Status